 What is hybrid cloud architecture?

-Why is hybrid cloud important for modern enterprises?
+Why is hybrid cloud essential for modern enterprises?

 Is hybrid cloud more secure than public cloud?